trustgraph-ai/pulumi-trustgraph-scaleway/README.md

 ## Modify the local configuration to do what you want

 You can edit:
-- settings in `Pulumi.STACKNAME.yaml` e.g. Pulumi.azure.yaml
+- settings in `Pulumi.STACKNAME.yaml` e.g. Pulumi.scaleway.yaml
 - change `resources.yaml` with whatever you want to deploy.
   The resources.yaml file was created using the TrustGraph config portal, so you can re-generate your own.

 The `Pulumi.STACKNAME.yaml` configuration file contains settings for:

-- `trustgraph-azure:region` - Azure deployment location
+- `trustgraph-scaleway:region` - Scaleway deployment location (e.g. fr-par).
-- `trustgraph-azure:environment` - Name of the environment you are deploying use a name like: dev, prod etc.
+- `trustgraph-scaleway:environment` - Name of the environment you are deploying use a name like: dev, prod etc.
-- `trustgraph-azure:ai-model` - the AI model, look on the Generative AI page of the console to see other options.
+- `trustgraph-scaleway:ai-model` - the AI model, look on the Generative AI page of the console to see other options.
+Try mistral-nemo-instruct-2407.

 ## Deploy